 HRV is a powerful tool for monitoring stress levels, detecting changes in physical fitness, and tracking the effects of various interventions such as exercise, meditation, and sleep.
 Additionally, accurate HRV measurement can also help individuals identify early signs of underlying health problems, allowing them to seek medical attention in a timely manner.

 The University of Coimbra in Portugal has done research using your HRV as an early prediction for COVID-19.
 Could you tell us more about how your app can detect such symptoms?

 The research conducted by the University of Coimbra in Portugal used HRV as an early prediction for COVID-19.
-HRV reflects the state of the organism, and can provide early warning signals if something is not right.
-It is not a diagnostic tool, but it can be a good indicator of potential health issues, including COVID-19.
+HRV reflects the state of the organism and can provide early warning signals if something is not right.
+It is not a diagnostic tool, but it can indicate potential health issues, including COVID-19.

 According to an article published by Welltory, HRV has been used as an alternative at-home test for the coronavirus.
 The article highlights the benefits of HRV for health monitoring, and how it can be used to detect symptoms of the virus early on.

 While Welltory cannot diagnose other health conditions, its results may indicate underlying problems.
 What types of diseases other than COVID could Welltory potentially help identify?

 HRV alone cannot diagnose any health conditions, but it is a useful tool in detecting signs of underlying problems.
 At Welltory, we enhance HRV by tracking over 100 different sources of data related to a person's behavior, well-being, and even biometric data like blood pressure, glucose, and so on.